xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 xx max = 99

+Optional :
+- Dallas 18b20 Connected on D7 with 3.3 or 5V power and 4.7 or 5.6Kohms resistance between D7 and power

 Installation :

-you must install the wifimanager library in your library manager (https://github.com/tzapu/WiFiManager#install-through-library-manager ) push .ino file on the esp8266. at the first start it will create a new wifi network ( dimmer ) pwd : dimmer and you can configure your network.
+you must install the wifimanager library in your library manager (https://github.com/tzapu/WiFiManager#install-through-library-manager ) push .ino file on the esp8266.

+At the first start it will create a new wifi network ( dimmer ) pwd : dimmer and you can configure your network.

+For Domoticz
 copy script_device_dimmer_heater_control.lua and script_time_dimmer_heater_control.lua on domoticz ( domoticz/scripts/lua )

 change IP of the esp8266 with the dimmer  on script_device_dimmer_heater_control.lua
 -------------